denyz/GEN/README.md

 <br>

 ## Install
 GEN is a Radar-camera fusion 3D detection framework.
 It supports many popular datasets like VOD and nuscenes.
-To install the GEN please first install its requirements.txt.
-And as we modify some parts of the OpenPCDet LIB to support the decorated KITTI dataset. **We packaged the development environment into docker, which will be released later.** To install it, run the following commands.
+To install the GEN, please first go ahead and install its requirements.txt.
+And as we modify some parts of the OpenPCDet LIB to support the decorated VOD dataset. **We packaged the development environment into docker, which will be released later.** To install it, run the following commands.

 ```
 $ pip install requirements.txt